galaxyproject/galaxy-helm/README.md

 ## Horizontal scaling

 The Galaxy application can be horizontally scaled for the web, job, or workflow handlers by setting the desired values of the `webHandlers.replicaCount`, `jobHandlers.replicaCount`, and `workflowHandlers.replicaCount` configuration options.
+This is not tested option and there may be issues with scaling so unless really critical, the recommendation is to have a single handler for each type.
+Also, because of a potential race condition with initializing the database, it is recommended to set the `webHandlers.replicaCount` to 1 for the webHandler when Galaxy is first deployed.

 ## Cron jobs